Kōlea – Pacific Golden-Plover

 | US Shorebird Conservation Plan | High concern |

 The Kōlea, also known as the Pacific Golden-Plover, is a small, yellow-and-buff mottled shorebird (Family: Charadriidae) that winters in the Main Hawaiian Islands (MHI) and breeds in Siberia and westernmost Alaska.
 Most adults arrive in Hawai‘i in August, while juveniles arrive in October; spring departures begin in late April.
-Kōlea primarily feed on terrestrial insects, such as cockroaches, moths, caterpillars, and earwigs, which they locate by sight.
-During the breeding season, they also consume berries, leaves, and seeds.
 Kōlea show high site fidelity to wintering grounds and will chase intruders from their territories while foraging.
 Hawai‘i is thought to support a large proportion of the world’s wintering Kōlea population.

-Kōlea primarily feed on terrestrial insects, such as cockroaches, moths, caterpillars, and earwigs, which they locate by sight.
-During the breeding season, they also consume berries, leaves, and seeds.
-Kōlea show high site fidelity to wintering grounds and will chase intruders from their territories while foraging.
+Kōlea also show high site fidelity to wintering grounds and will chase intruders from their territories while foraging.
 Hawai‘i is thought to support a large proportion of the world’s wintering Kōlea population.

 Kōlea winter across the tropical Pacific, in upland and coastal areas from Hawai‘i to Japan.
 In Hawai‘i, kōlea are more common in the NWHI year-round, but are also commonly seen on all of the MHI between August and May.

 The winter range of Kōlea is extremely varied, including crop fields, pastures, coastal salt marshes, mudflats, beaches, mangroves, grassy areas at airports, cemeteries, athletic fields, parks, residential lawns, golf courses, roadsides, and clearings in heavily wooded areas.
 In Hawai‘i, birds also utilize open stands of ironwood (Casuarina spp.) and small urban lawns and gardens, particularly in areas such as downtown Honolulu.
 Military bases and airports often provide important wintering grounds.
 Where suitable habitats (pastures, etc.) occur on mountain slopes, Kōlea range to at least 2,500 meters (8,125 feet) elevation.
-Extensive land-clearing in Hawai‘i, dating back to the Polynesian colonization, has probably improved wintering conditions by creating open habitat with plentiful insects
+Extensive land-clearing in Hawai‘i, dating back to the Polynesian colonization, has probably improved wintering conditions by creating open habitat with plentiful insects.

 Kōlea are currently listed as Least Concern on the IUCN redlist.
 Their expansive range and large global population, comprising approximately 190,000 to 250,000 individuals, are significant contributors to this listing.
 The overall population is currently decreasing, but the decline is not substantial enough to warrant moving this species to Near Threatened status.